rodolfodpk/go-crablet/README.md

 - **Single Event Stream**: While traditional event sourcing uses one stream per aggregate (e.g., one stream for Course aggregate, another for Student aggregate), DCB uses a single event stream per bounded context.
 You can still use aggregates if they make sense for your domain, but they're not required to enforce consistency
 - **Tag-based Events**: Events are tagged with relevant identifiers, allowing one event to affect multiple concepts without artificial boundaries
-- **Dynamic Consistency**: Consistency is enforced through optimistic locking using the same query used for reading events
+- **Dynamic Consistency**: Consistency is enforced by checking if any events matching a query appeared after a known position.
+This ensures that events affecting the same concept are processed in order
 - **Flexible Boundaries**: No need for predefined aggregates or rigid transactional boundaries - consistency boundaries emerge naturally from your queries, though you can still use aggregates where they provide value

 The key difference from traditional event sourcing: